 Figure 3.
 Electronic board including IMU and electronic components for conditioning, elaborating and transmitting measurement data.
-The accelerometer and the gyroscope have a different orientation with respect to the magnetometer, and this aspect is considered in the data elaboration algorithm for measures the phalanx orientation.
+The accelerometer and the gyroscope have a different orientation with respect to the magnetometer, and this aspect is considered in the data elaboration algorithm used to measure the phalanx orientation.

-A configuration of 11 markers was used, covering hand palm, proximal and distal phalanx of thumb finger, and proximal and middle phalanx of index finger (Figure 4).
-In particular, three markers were located approximately at the ulna styloid process, radius styloid process and hand dorsum (i.e. the middle of the III metacarpal bones).
-The thumb was fit with 4 markers, three at PP - exploiting the thumb board enclosure - and one at the tip of the distal phalanx.
-Equivalently, 4 markers were used for the index finger: three markers at PP – by using the index board enclosure - and one marker on the distal joint of the middle phalanx.
-For both the static pose and each acquired movement, 3D markers coordinates were computed in every frame (100 fps) of the time sequence and used to calibrate the model and estimate joint kinematics.
+A configuration of 11 markers was used, covering the palm of the hand, the proximal and distal phalanx of the thumb and the proximal and middle phalanx of the index finger (Figure 4).
+In particular, three markers were located approximately at the ulna styloid process, the radius styloid process and the dorsum of the hand (i.e. the middle of the third metacarpal bone).
+The thumb was fit with 4 markers, three at the PP – exploiting the thumb board enclosure – and one at the tip of the distal phalanx.
+Equivalently, 4 markers were used for the index finger: three markers at the PP – using the index board enclosure – and one on the distal joint of the middle phalanx.
+For both the static pose and each acquired movement, 3D marker coordinates were computed in every frame (100 fps) of the time sequence and used to calibrate the model and estimate joint kinematics.

 Coordinate Frames and Kinematic Assessment

 In order to correctly decompose joint kinematics, during the static phase a specific coordinate frame was defined for each segment involved in the kinematic chain.
-In particular, the coordinate frame of the hand segment is defined as in Figure 4:
+In particular, the coordinate frame of the hand segment was defined as in Figure 4:

-x-axis is the direction identified by wrist flexion/extension axis (i.e. the axis connecting the markers placed on the ulnar and radial styloids);
+X-axis is the direction identified by wrist flexion/extension axis (i.e. the axis connecting the markers placed on the ulnar and radial styloids).

-z-axis is the normal axis identified by the hand plane defined by the 2 markers on the wrist and the marker on hand dorsum;
+Z-axis is the normal axis identified by the hand plane defined by the 2 markers on the wrist and the marker on the dorsum of the hand